|

 "Voice of the Tampa Bay Bandits" of the USFL.
 Gene teamed with his

-FSU color analyst Vic Prinzi for the three years the team and the
+FSU color analyst Vic Prinzi for the three years the summer league was in existence,

-league were in business, broadcasting many memorable games coached
+broadcasting many memorable games coached by Steve Spurrier.

 The Bobby Bowden Show